NodeDash/Docs/docs/getting-started/quick-start.md

 ## 3. Register Your First Device

-Now, let's add a device to Helium Device Manager:
+Now, let's add a device to NodeDash:

 1. Go to the **Devices** section in the main navigation
 2. Click **Add Device**